oracle-livelabs/em-omc/mysql/oci-oraca-mysql/a-introduction/introduction.md

 ### About Oracle AI Code Assistant

-Oracle AI code assist utilizes machine learning models to provide real-time suggestions and autocompletions while writing code.
-Oracle AI code assist analyzes the context and structure of the code being written, offering relevant snippets and completing code patterns.
-Available as IntelliJ IDEA plugin to enhance the productivity by reducing manual typing and helping developers discover and apply appropriate code constructs.
+The Oracle Code Assist is an IntelliJ IDEA plugin that utilizes machine learning models to help developers auto-generate code, test cases, and documentation.
+It thereby enhances productivity by reducing manual typing and helps developers discover and apply appropriate code constructs.
+Oracle AI code Assist analyzes the context and structure of the code, offering relevant snippets and completing code patterns.

 ### MySQL Heatwave Database